Flights to China

 Hungary to China with a stopover

-There is another departure option available if you consider a stopover: Debrecen Airport offers 1-stop flights to 3 destinations in China:
+There are more departure airports available if you consider a stopover: 2 airports in Hungary offer flights to 7 destinations in China with a single stop:

 Flights from Switzerland to China